 review and update the General Education assessment process regularly.

 Assessment of student learning within the General Education curriculum will take place on a five-year cycle.
 The first four years of the cycle will be focused on courses in the four levels of the curriculum.
-In addition, during each of the first four years, information will be gathered related to one of the four General Education Program Outcomes from courses in the Investigation Level.
-Based on these results, the fifth year of the Assessment Cycle will be devoted to a comprehensive review of the General Education Program and Assessment Plan.
+In addition, during each of the first four years, information will be gathered related to one of the four GEP Outcomes from courses in the Investigation Level.
+Based on these results, the fifth year of the Assessment Cycle will be devoted to a comprehensive review of the GEP and Assessment Plan.

 Year 1: